-- Attend appropriate and relevant training when required to ensure the competence for the role. - Coordinate pupil off-site visits or learning outside the classroom and ensure that effective health and safety management arrangements are in place for pupils, staff and volunteers. - Ensure that suitable risk assessments have been recorded for the activity and suitable and sufficient actions and procedures have been implemented. - Ensure that advice from the SENCO is sought if applicable for individual students. - Ensure that there are emergency contingencies, alternative options and that necessary details and information is provided at key locations, or within online / server systems. - Communicate all relevant information and arrangements to providers of off-site visits, staff, students and parents/carers of students to ensure that the key learning objectives of the visit can safely be achieved. - Ensure that sufficient finances and resources are allocated and authorised for pupil off-site visits or learning outside the classroom activities. - Take reference from the National Guidance for the Management of Outdoor Learning, Off-Site Visits and Learning outside the Classroom, the Foreign Office, and the Trust, when appropriate.
+- Attend appropriate and relevant training when required to ensure the competence for the role, which is detailed in Appendix 8 - Coordinate pupil educational visits or learning outside the classroom and ensure that effective health and safety management arrangements are in place for pupils, staff and volunteers. - Ensure that suitable risk assessments have been recorded for the activity and suitable and sufficient actions and procedures have been implemented. - Ensure that advice from the SENCO is sought if applicable for individual students.

+- Ensure that there are emergency contingencies, alternative options and that necessary details and information is provided at key locations, or within online / server systems. - Communicate all relevant information and arrangements to providers of educational visits, staff, students and parents/carers of students to ensure that the key learning objectives of the visit can safely be achieved. - Ensure that sufficient resources are allocated and authorised for pupil educational visits or learning outside the classroom activities. - Take reference from the National Guidance for the Management of Outdoor Learning, Educational Visits and Learning outside the Classroom, the Foreign Office, and the Trust, when appropriate.

-3.15.
+3.16.
 Trade Union Safety Representative